Introduction

 The problem with app fatigue

-- Data silos that make cohort analysis hard.
+- Data silos that make analysis difficult.

-- Higher maintenance and integration costs.
+- Higher costs and maintenance requirements.

 Practical benefits of an integrated suite